eglove/ethang-one/README.md

 Nx Monorepo

-Use `npm run egBuild` to build the repo CLI.
+Use `npm run buildEg` to build the repo CLI.

 Use `npm run eg` to use it.